liris-xr/PLUME/docs/recorder/recorded-data/physiological-signals.md

 When receiving data from a LSL stream, its timestamp is corrected to take into account any network latency and to be converted into the same time reference as the rest of the recorded data [timestamps](../timestamps.md).
 This is made possible thanks to the [Network Time Protocol](https://en.wikipedia.org/wiki/Network_Time_Protocol) (NTP) implemented by LSL to synchronize the clocks of the devices.

+!!! info
     See the [associated proto files](../file-format/proto-files/lsl/lsl_stream.md) for more information on the data format.